Benoit-mariet/Leaf_classification_using_tensorflow/README.md

 This project aims to develop a Python-based system that accurately recognizes and classifies tree species using leaf images.
 Additionally, the system detects whether a leaf is healthy or diseased, enhancing its potential applications in ecology, forestry, and biodiversity conservation.

 This is the 11 species of leaves the model can recognize :
-Mango
+Mango,
-Arjun
+Arjun,
-Alstonia Scholaris
+Alstonia Scholaris,
-Gauva
+Gauva,
-Jamun
+Jamun,
-Jatropha
+Jatropha,
-Pongamia Pinnata
+Pongamia Pinnata,
-Basil
+Basil,
-Pomegranate
+Pomegranate,
-Lemon
+Lemon,
-Chinar
+Chinar,

 To train my model, I used this dataset, which contains images of healthy and diseased leaves of these species : https://drive.google.com/file/d/1UyOY0bVCd_K3uIrHd-9mTMubu8ZoGyB5/view?usp=drive_link